About Three of Cups

 A few symbol meaning for the Three of Cups:

-As we would guess, flowers possess symbol meanings of joy, beauty, growth, sensitivity and unfolding.
+Flowers: As we would guess, flowers possess symbol meanings of joy, beauty, growth, sensitivity, and unfolding.
 They are predominant features on the six of cups and four of rods, but they are seen sprinkled throughout many deck renditions (see also the Sunflower symbol meanings entry).
-Flowers are all about opening up and receiving the light of love, joy and compassion into our lives.
+Flowers are all about opening up and receiving the light of love, joy, and compassion into our lives.
 They remind us of the better things in life, the good times, the sweet smell of success, and the beauty that surrounds us if only we open up to its presence.
-Click here other flowers in the cards.
+Get more about symbolic flower meanings here.

-Typically wreaths of laurel are depicted on the various feature cards (listed below).
-Wreaths of this type have long been a symbol of victory ever since the first ancient games upon mount Olympus where the victor was crowned in laurels (hence the term "resting on his laurels" comes when one relies on his/her credentials rather than further drive/action).
-A sweet smelling laurel wreath is also a symbol of protection, peace and purification and is associated with the god Apollo.
+Wreath: Typically wreaths of laurel are depicted on the various feature cards (listed below).
+Wreaths of this type have long been a symbol of victory ever since the first ancient games upon mount Olympus where the victor was crowned in laurels (hence the term “resting on his laurels” comes when one relies on his/her credentials rather than further drive/action).
+A sweet-smelling laurel wreath is also a symbol of protection, peace and purification and is associated with the god Apollo.
 It is a message that the favor of the Gods is upon us, and that we shall be the victor in this stage of our lives.
-Click here for other wreath symbols in the cards.
+Get more about symbolic wreath meaning here.